Master of Science in Geosciences (Geology)

 Environmental Consultant

 Environmental consultants work for private firms and government agencies to guide policies, assess impacts, and develop remediation plans.
-They collect and analyze geological data, prepare reports, and ensure regulatory compliance.
+They collect and analyze geological data, prepare reports, and ensure compliance with relevant regulations.

 Geological Surveyor

-Geological surveyors apply mapping and data analysis to support mining, infrastructure, and land-use projects.
-They assess site feasibility, explore minerals, and evaluate seismic risks.
-FHSU’s hands-on training prepares them for fieldwork and teamwork.
+Geological surveyors conduct mapping and data analysis to support mining, infrastructure, and land-use projects.
+They assess site feasibility, explore mineral resources, evaluate seismic risks, and provide critical information for planning and decision-making.

 Research Scientist

-Research scientists lead funded studies on geology, environmental systems, or climate topics at universities, labs, and nonprofits.
+Research scientists lead funded studies in geology, environmental systems, or climate-related topics at universities, laboratories, and nonprofit organizations.
 They design experiments, analyze data, publish findings, and mentor junior researchers.

 Hydrogeologist

 Hydrogeologists study groundwater flow through soils and rocks to support environmental protection, water management, and infrastructure.
-They play a crucial role in addressing drought, contamination, and ensuring clean water access in diverse communities.
+They play a crucial role in addressing drought, contamination, and ensuring access to clean water in diverse communities.

 Geoscience Educator